Robert Bork Supreme Court nomination: Nomination

 United States Supreme Court Associate Justice Lewis F. Powell Jr., was considered a moderate conservative, but referred to as the "swing vote" in close decisions at the time.
 After he announced his retirement on June 26, 1987, Senate Democrats asked liberal leaders to form a "solid phalanx" to oppose an "ideological extremist" replacement for Powell.
 Democrats warned Reagan there would be a fight over the nomination if Bork became the nominee.

 President Reagan nominated Bork for Powell's seat on July 1, 1987.
 Bork had long been interested in the position; President Richard Nixon promised him the next seat on the Supreme Court, following Bork's compliance in firing Special Prosecutor Archibald Cox during the controversial "Saturday Night Massacre" of October 1973.
 Nixon was unable to carry out the promise before his resignation on August 9, 1974.
 When the next Supreme Court vacancy occurred in 1975 due to the retirement of William O. Douglas, civil rights groups expressed deep opposition to Bork being nominated by President Gerald Ford, and Douglas' seat went to John Paul Stevens.
 Bork was also a finalist to be nominated in 1986 after Reagan nominated then-Associate Justice William Rehnquist to be Chief Justice of the United States following the retirement of Warren Burger, but Reagan nominated Antonin Scalia for Rehnquist's associate justice seat.
-Some journalists and correspondents believed that if Reagan had nominated Bork in 1986, Bork would have likely made the Supreme Court as the Senate was led by the Republicans.
-However, Senate Democrats may still have fought to defeat Bork in 1986, since Republicans' Senate majority at the time was very narrow (53–47).
-This implies that maybe Bork still would have been defeated in 1986, especially given that all six Republicans (Note: John Chafee, Bob Packwood, Arlen Specter, Robert Stafford, John Warner, and Lowell Weicker.) who voted against Bork's 1987 nomination were serving in 1986.
+Some journalists and correspondents believed that if Reagan had nominated Bork in 1986, he likely would have been confirmed by the Republican-controlled Senate and joined the Court.
+Another interpretation suggests that the Democrats would have fought to block Bork even in 1986, given that the Republican majority in the Senate (53–47) was already quite narrow.
+This implies that Bork would certainly have faced a very difficult environment in 1986 as well, especially given that all six Republicans (Note: John Chafee, Bob Packwood, Arlen Specter, Robert Stafford, John Warner, and Lowell Weicker.) who joined the Democrats in the roll-call vote already held their seats at that time.